dustinpfister/blog_posts/_posts/nodejs-buffer-new.md

 layout: post
 categories: node.js
 id: 480
-updated: 2019-06-17 16:28:28
+updated: 2019-06-17 16:29:42
-version: 1.5
+version: 1.6
 ---

-So when making a new Buffer in nodejs there are some things to be aware of.
+So when making a [new Buffer](https://nodejs.org/api/buffer.html#buffer_new_buffer_array) in nodejs there are some things to be aware of.
 There is making a new buffer with the new keyword and what result that gives compared to the other options available in late versions of node.js.
 In this post I will be going over in detail what the deal is with making a new buffer with the new keyword in nodejs, and why it is that you might want to not do that if you have the option to do so.

 <!-- more -->